At G20, Germany pledges 3 billion euros for poor countries

 The funds will be made available as long-term loans for the International Monetary Fund's Poverty Reduction and Growth Trust (PRGT).

+IMF Managing Director Kristalina Georgieva welcomed Germany's "generous pledge" and urged other donors to follow suit.

 In April, IMF officials said they had received pledges of a combined $11.7 billion from Australia, Japan, Canada, France and Britain to replenish the PRGT.
-The United States has not yet pledged any money for the programme.
+Spain has also contributed.

 "With the funds ... low-income countries can receive greatly discounted loans and bridge liquidity bottlenecks," the German finance ministry said.

-(Reporting by Christian Kraemer and Andrea Shalal; Writing by Tom Sims; Editing by Kevin Liffey and Hugh Lawson)
+(Reporting by Christian Kraemer and Andrea Shalal; Writing by Tom Sims; Editing by Kevin Liffey, Hugh Lawson and Jonathan Oatis)